Sony A6300 versus Sony RX10 III

 Of the two cameras under consideration, the Sony A6300 features an APS-C sensor and the Sony RX10 III an one-inch sensor.
 The sensor area in the RX10 III is 68 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 2.7.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under review, the A6300 provides substantially higher image quality than the RX10 III, with an overall score that is 15 points higher.
 This advantage is based on 1.3 bits higher color depth, 1.1 EV in additional dynamic range, and 1.6 stops in additional low light sensitivity.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 |Sony A6300 (⇒ rgt)||APS-C||24.0||6000||4000||4K/30p||24.4||13.7||1437||85|